Stratford Oaks Golf Club Health & Safety for Players

 To help with the on-going review process of our safety procedures all members, guests and visitors are kindly requested to bring to the attention of the General Manager any incidents that happen on the golf course, or hazards they feel have not been addressed.

 Stratford Oaks Golf Club provides third party liability insurance to their members whilst on Club grounds.
 This insurance is also extended to green fee paying visitors.

 First Aid Assistance: In the event of an accident, first aid boxes are located in reception, behind the bar, and in both greenkeeping workshops.
 There is also a defibrillator available behind the bar.

 If there is a serious accident phone the Emergency Services on 999 (the post code of the Club is CV37 0EZ).
 Please then call the Reception on 01789 731980.

-Accident and Incident Reporting: All accidents must be reported to the Director of Golf at the main reception for entry into the Accident or Incident Book.
+Accident and Incident Reporting: All accidents must be reported to the General Manager at the main reception for entry into the Accident or Incident Book.